 In 2007 the organization attained consultative status at the UN Economic and Social Council (ECOSOC) and is a member of the International Disability Alliance (IDA) where the WFDB President serves as a member of the board.

 During its existence the WFDB has attained acknowledgement and recognition as the unified and legitimate world-wide representative and voice of people with deafblindness.

 WFDB aims to improve the quality of life of people with deafblindness worldwide, with the objective of achieving their equal rights and equal opportunities in all areas of society, to be a worldwide forum for the exchange of knowledge and experiences in the area of deafblindness, and to increase international solidarity among organisations of people with deafblindness.

 The organization is governed by an Executive Council (EC) made up of 10 deafblind EC members; 4 officers: President, Vice President, Secretary General, Treasurer and 6 regional representatives: Africa, Asia, Europe, Latin America, North America and The Pacific (6 in total).
 There are also 2 auditors and 3 Members of the Election Committee.
 You can read here who they are.

 Deafblindness, a dual sensory (sight and hearing) impairment, with a consequential loss of the ability to communicate with the surroundings without assistance, and the mobility to move freely around without assistance, puts people in isolation.
 Deafblindness excludes people suffering from it from society, from interaction with others.
 Consequences that more than often leads to both physical and mental challenges in day to day life.

-Only a few countries provide appropriate services to include people with deafblindness in society today.
+Only a few countries provide appropriate services to include persons with deafblindness in society today.
 Services like interpreter-guide services funded by the public.

 Among our objectives in our effort to combat this, and advocate towards appropriate service for people with deafblindness is having deafblindness and the causes of deafblindness included in the World Health Organization (WHO) International Classification Lists for Functioning and diseases.